USC-Melady/TSAIA/README.md

-# TSAIA-Bench
+# TSAIA

-This repository contains code and instructions for setting up and running experiments using various LLMs on the **TSAIA-Bench** dataset.
+This repository contains code and instructions for setting up and running experiments using various LLMs on the **TSAIA** dataset.

 ![Alt text](assets/task_categorization.png)